 There’re three different types of dog ball launcher which you can buy.
 There are a manual launcher, semi-automatic launcher, and automatic ball launcher.

-A manual launcher such as ChuckIt Ball Launcher is the most friendly-budget launcher.
+A manual launcher such as the ChuckIt Ball Launcher is the most friendly-budget launcher around.
 You can use this launcher if you want to spend a bright sunny day together with your dog outside.
 With a little bit of practice (assuming you’ve no physical limitation) you can throw a ball as far as 100 feet.

-Some launchers such as Hyper-4 Tennis Ball Launcher can even shoot balls over 220 feet!
+Some launchers such as the Hyper-4 Tennis Ball Launcher can even shoot balls over 220 feet!
 I really recommend getting at least one of these manual launchers to play with your dog if you have free time later on.
 It’s a great way to exercise and develop a bond with your dog.
 Remember, a manual launcher is only best suited to play outdoors, don’t try this inside your house.
 This manual launcher is also best suited if you want to play a floating water fetch game with your dog.

-A semi-automatic launcher such as Hyper Pet K9 Kannon Ball Launcher Dog Toys is a popular launcher for kids.
+A semi-automatic launcher such as the Hyper Pet K9 Kannon Ball Launcher Dog Toys is quite popular among kids.
 This launcher is essentially a ball blaster gun, now you know why it’s quite popular among kids.
 With this semi-automatic ball launcher, you can shoot the ball up to 75 feet.

 An automatic ball launcher is a type of launcher that we’re going to review in this article.
 With this automatic ball thrower, you can let your dog play a fetching game all day long with a limited or even without any involvement from you at all.
 It’s easy to learn and to operate tough it may take time for your dog to learn to operate the machine on its own, which is great to stimulate your dog’s mind.